vboyev-MSFT/defender-docs/unified-secops-platform/overview-plan.md

 ## Plan your Log Analytics workspace architecture

-To use Microsoft Sentinel, the first step is to create your Log Analytics workspaces.
+To use Microsoft Sentinel, you need a Log Analytics workspace.
 A single Log Analytics workspace might be sufficient for many environments, but many organizations create multiple workspaces to optimize costs and better meet different business requirements.

-It's a best practice to create separate workspaces for the operational and security data for data ownership and cost management for Microsoft Sentinel.
+We recommend creating separate workspaces for the operational and security data for data ownership and cost management for Microsoft Sentinel.
 For example, if there’s more than one person administering operational and security roles, your first decision for Zero Trust is whether to create separate workspaces for those roles.

 The unified security operations platform, which provides access to Microsoft Sentinel in the Defender portal, supports only a single workspace. <!--isn't this no longer true? if so we need to update in ZT too-->